mmantyla/mmantyla.github.io/mini-slr-for-thesis/mini-slr-steps.md

 ---

 This document outlines the steps to conduct a (mini) systematic literature review (SLR) as part of a master's thesis.
-A full systematic literature review is not undertaken due to its notorious laboriousness.
+A full systematic literature review is known for its notorious laboriousness.
 As a result, several steps have been adapted to make the process more manageable.

 In addition to the mini SLR, you will explore current trends related to your topic, formulate your research questions and method, and assess whether the existing literature provides any datasets or instruments that you could utilize in your master's thesis.
 A successful master's thesis should also encompass an empirical and/or constructive component.